Riyum/OneButtonKiller/README.md

 This project is for learning purposes only.

+## Usage
+to emit a sound, press any key on keyboard.

 ## Build steps
 1. [Get](https://juce.com/get-juce/) and install the JUCE library.
 2. Clone the repo: `git clone https://github.com/Riyum/OneButtonKiller.git`